SystemsApproach/sdn/netvirt.rst

-One such environment is using OVS to forward packets between a virtual and a non-virtual network, which typically happens when a VM needs to communicate with a process on the public Internet.
+One such environment is using OVS to forward packets between a virtual and a non-virtual network, which typically happens when a VM needs to communicate with something outside the virtual network.
+This could be, for example, an unvirtualized server such as a mainframe or database, or some device on the public Internet.
 This scenario is referred to as a Virtual-to-Physical Gateway, and it is a good candidate for DPDK because it has little to do other than forward packets (i.e., no other CPU-bound processing is involved).
 In this setting, experiments reported by RedHat Developer shows OVS-DPDK is able to forward over 16Mpps on a high-end Intel processor.
 (This is compared to a forwarding rate closer to 1Mpps with OVS alone.)

 .. _reading_OVS-perf:
 .. admonition:: Further Reading